betheden/hebrew-grammar/content/suffix_pronominal.rst

 Attached to a :ref:`finite verb<verb-finite>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The forms that pronominal suffixes take after a verb can differ
-slightly, but never much, from the standard suffixes in the
-:ref:`noun_common-paradigm`
-above.

-The pronominal suffix can be attached to any verb conjugation, except
+A pronominal suffix can be attached to any finite verb conjugation to indicate the direct object of the verb.
+In these cases,
-for the :ref:`infinitive_absolute`.
+the pronominal suffix always functions as a :ref:`personal pronouns<pronoun_personal>`.

 .. csv-table:: Example: GEN 37:14